Raleigh Skyline

 What Are the Legal Penalties for DWI Crimes in North Carolina?

-A DWI charge and the factors involved in each specific case are used to determine the “Level” of DWI an individual is charged for, allowing the court to then assign the applicable penalty.
+A DWI charge and the factors involved in each specific case are used to determine the “Level” of DWI an individual is charged for, allowing the court to then assign the applicable penalty under North Carolina law.

 Common DWI penalties include: